Skip to content

 Real rebates.

 No direct rebates on refrigerant recharge or leak repair (parts repair, not equipment).
 SCE + SoCalGas rebates apply only to full system installs.
-For R-22 systems where leak repair becomes uneconomical, replacement w/ R-454B (A2L) systems qualifies for SCE rebates of $300-$1,500.
+For R-22 systems where leak repair becomes uneconomical, replacement w/ a high-efficiency R-454B (A2L) heat pump system qualifies for ongoing SCE and statewide heat-pump rebates, with amounts that change through the year and that we pull at quote time.
 Federal IRA tax credits expired December 31, 2025.

 Honest take from the owner